 Trusts, by definition, do not have members, and all responsibilities are with the trustees.

-The Charity Commission’s view that a charity’s members owe a fiduciary duty to vote in the best interests of the charity has been supported by a recent legal case, at least for charitable companies.
-An appeal was heard at the Supreme Court in January 2020, but we await the decision.
+The Charity Commission’s view that members of a charity owe a fiduciary duty to vote in the best interests of the charity has been supported by a recent legal case (The Children’s Investment Fund Foundation (UK) case https://www.supremecourt.uk/cases/uksc-2018-0150.html).